innat/kaggle/Digit Recognizer/ConvNet/KerasGraph/README.md

-After running the programm, an event log file will be generated and will be saved in this directory ( as programmed ).
-This will be using to run the
+After running the program, an *event log* file will be generated and will be saved in this directory ( as programmed ).
+This will be using to run the **tensorboard**.
-**tensorboard**.